awsdocs/aws-doc-sdk-examples/javav2/example_code/redshift/README.md

 #### Learn the basics

-This example shows you how to work with Amazon Redshift tables, items, and queries.
+This example shows you how to Learn core operations for Amazon Redshift using an AWS.

 <!--custom.basic_prereqs.redshift_Scenario.start-->